 - Pinch of salt

-- In a medium bowl over a pan with some simmering water, whisk together the yolk and sugar until blended thoroughly.
+- For the mousse: In a medium bowl over a pan with some simmering water, whisk together the yolk and sugar until blended thoroughly.
 Whisk in cocoa and Irish cream.
 Keep whisking for about 5 minutes.
 Remove the bowl from the heat.

 - In a different bowl, whip the cream and vanilla until it holds stiff peaks.
 In several batches, fold in the chocolate mixture.
 Chill for one hour.

-- Preheat the oven to 350F.
+- For the cupcakes: Preheat the oven to 350F.
 Line a cupcake pan with 12 liners.

 - In a small bowl, mix together the flour, baking powder, baking soda, and salt.
 Set aside.